dominicjonas/Summit/README.md

 ## Plan / Workflow

 ### Idea
-The initial idea for Summit came to me in the gym, while entering my current gym stats into the Notes app on my Iphone.
+The initial idea for Summit came to me in the gym, while entering my current gym stats into the Notes app on my iPhone.
 I wanted to create a full-stack app that would keep track of my progress of each exercise and display that data in a visually impressive way.

-Iphone Notes.
+iPhone Notes.

 <img width="826" alt="Screenshot 2021-11-28 at 13 19 00" src="https://user-images.githubusercontent.com/83312425/143769533-8f0e4bcc-6264-47c4-a044-b760b9837781.png" align='center'>

-### Design
+### Design & Planning

-We used Figma for brainstorming, database design, feature planning and UI concepts.
+Figma was used for the initial brainstorming, database design, feature planning and UI concepts.
+Daily meetings were held to talk through the steps needed to reach our MVP and define a clear user-story.

 ![figma-design-brainstorm](https://user-images.githubusercontent.com/83312425/143769751-0ed16783-ef79-429f-a1f0-c00e9e6c8499.png)